-Porto is the second-largest city in Portugal, after Lisbon.
-In the course of time, between the seventh and eighth century, the name “Porto” influenced the name of the country “Portugal”.
+Porto is the second-largest city in Portugal, after Lisbon, and the name “Porto” itself influenced the name of the country “Portugal”.

 Afonso Enríquez, son of Henry of Burgundy and Teresa of León, defeated the King of León in 1139 and established a new kingdom from the southern part of the Kingdom of Galicia.
 This is the base for Portugal’s independence.

 Five years later, in 1143, Afonso Enríquez was recognized as the first King of Portugal by King Alfonso VII of León.

 John I of Portugal was proclaimed King in 1385 and two years later married Philippa of Lancaster, Henry III of England’s niece.
 After their marriage, both countries signed the Treaty of Windsor, the oldest military alliance between two countries.
 The King and Queen had several children, including Henry the Navigator in 1394.